Oswego Fire Protection District seeks discovery recount for tax referendum

 But the second try was as close as it could possibly be, with a one-vote margin of defeat.

-On election night, the referendum appeared to have failed by 10 votes, although it was up by three votes in the Kendall County portion of the district.
+On election night, the referendum appeared to have failed by 10 votes, although it was ahead by three votes in the Kendall County portion of the district.

 However, a tiny portion of the district extends into Will County.
 There, 17 voters cast ballots against the referendum and four voted yes, resulting in what appeared to be a 10-vote defeat.

-A subsequent count of provisional mail-in ballots on July 12 narrowed the gap to just one vote.
+A subsequent count of provisional mail-in ballots July 12 narrowed the gap to one vote.

 Fire District Chief John Cornish said he canvassed the trustees before seeking the discovery recount.